eclipse-tractusx/portal-iam/docs/technical documentation/04 User Management.md

 Required mandatory field is Username only.
 However in Catena-X we also set:

-- first name
+- First name
-- last name
+- Last name
-- email
-- ...
+- Email

 ![CreateUser](/docs/static/create-user.png)